amansingh1912/EDNAChallenge_HotelRevenue_Power-BI/README.md

 It overall gave a nice picture in terms of various aspects like age categories, country, etc.

 * I used 4 filters in the report which were "Reservation Year", "Hotel Type", "Distribution Type" and "Customer Type" and used them as side pane.

+* Also used combination of selection, bookmark and buttons for the navigation purpose of the dashboard.

 ## Key Insights and Recommendations from the Report: